LimiXs/car-parts-price-watcher/README.md

-# car-parts-price-watcher
+# universal-price-watcher
-Async FastAPI service for tracking and comparing car spare parts prices across multiple marketplaces, with history storage and price drop alerts.
+Async FastAPI service for tracking and comparing prices of car parts and PC components across multiple marketplaces, with history storage and price drop alerts.